DecodeGenetics/LRcaller/README.md

 # LRcaller

-Program to estimate genotype structural variants from long read data
+Program to estimate genotype structural variants from long read data.

+**Please see the [CHANGELOG](./CHANGELOG.md) before updating from v0.2 to a newer version.**

 ## Build instructions